msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 **Device Management**

-* Some non-basic aspects of device management (e.g., spaces (homes), groups, automation) are only partially manageable via TRIGGER + Automation.
+* Some non-basic aspects of device management (e.g., spaces (home), groups, automation) are only partially manageable via TRIGGER + Automation.
 If you want advanced applications in these areas, the use of CloudAPI is necessary.

 * Some operations (such as adding/removing/renaming devices, creating/modifying automation, etc.) are actually performed only using a Tuya APP (SmartLife).
 If you want to do this in a custom application, you can use CloudAPI.